The Scoring System

 Scale: 0-100.
 High = real human.
 Low = bot, scraper, or automation.

-The Humanity score estimates the probability that a real person is behind the keyboard.
-It examines device-level signals and behavioral timing patterns that are difficult for automated tools to replicate convincingly.
+The Humanity score estimates the probability that a real person sits behind the keyboard.
+It examines device-level signals and behavioral timing patterns that automated tools struggle to replicate convincingly.

 Signals that feed into Humanity include:

 Humanity is accurate from day one.
-Even a single page load provides enough device and timing data to distinguish most bots from humans.
-Confidence increases as more events arrive.
+A single page load provides enough device and timing data to distinguish most bots from humans.
+Confidence grows as more events arrive.

 Authenticity